M-o-a-T/etcd-tree/doc/tutorial.rst

 ``etcd_tree`` supports this convention:

-* Type lookups don't propagate beyond tagged nodes.
+* Type lookups don't descend beyond tagged nodes.
   You can override this by setting the node's ``_types_from_parent`` attribute.